trex-paxos/trex-paxos-jvm/README.md

 The challenge is ensuring the consistency of the command stream across all servers when messages are lost and servers crash.

 ### The Paxos Protocol

+The algorithm uses only two messages, `prepare` and `accept`.
+I will explain the algorithm in reverse order.
+It is a pedagogical blunder to introduce the algorithm to engineers in the order you would write a mathematical proof of correctness.
+This description will explain it in the following order:

+* First, explain the steady state of the algorithm, which uses only `accept` messages.
+* Second, explain how servers may learn that values have been fixed efficiently.
+* Third, explain the leader take-over protocol.

-We must fix the same commands into the same command log stream index, known as a log slot, at each server:
+The objective is to fix the same command value into the same command log stream index, known as a log slot, at each server.
+When the network is healthy and servers have undertaken crash recovery, the algorithm settles into the following steady state:

 * Commands (aka values) are replicated as byte arrays (supporting JSON, protobuf, Avro)
-* Each command is assigned to a sequential log index (slot)
+* The current leader assigns each command to a sequential log index (slot).
-* Once in a steady state, elected leaders send a stream of commands using `accept(S,N,V)` messages where:
+* In the happy path steady state, an uncontested leader sends a stream of commands using `accept(S,N,V)` messages where:
   * S: logical log index/slot
   * N: proposal number unique to a leader
   * V: proposed command/value
-* Upon a majority positive response to any `accept` message, the algorithm ensures the value in the slot will not change.
+* Upon a majority positive response to each `accept` message, the algorithm ensures the value in the slot will not change.

 Nodes promise to reject protocol messages associated with a number lower than the last protocol message that they accepted.
 This means each node stores the highest number it has previously positively responded to.
 Did you expect me to first discuss `prepare` messages leading to a promise?
-I have intentionally avoided explaining the algorithm in the traditional order.
-I am presenting the topic in a way that is natural to engineers rather than the way that is natural to a mathematician.

 If you want to teach this subject, describe the steady-state mode first.
 Then, explain the crash recovery modes.
 Finally, explain the math that proves it's all sound.
 I will skip the math, as you can read the paper for that.